zxpower/elektrum/README.md

 With recent updates from Elektrum side you also get NordPool hourly rate in the same data set.

 This is packaged as Python package that you can use in your projects.
-Initial development was done by Ēriks Klotiņš.
+Initial development of this package was done by [Ēriks Klotiņš](https://github.com/EriksKlotins/ha-elektrum).

 ## Example usage